TsUNaMyWaVe/PreCureTracker/README.md

 ---

-## 📝 Notes
+## Notes

-- This app is generated using Dyad - a full-stack React development tool- All Supabase credentials are hardcoded for simplicity (safe to expose)
+- This app is generated using Dyad - a full-stack React development tool
+- All Supabase credentials are hardcoded for simplicity (safe to expose)
 - The app uses local storage as a fallback for offline use
-- Progress syncs automatically when connected to Supabase---
+- Progress syncs automatically when connected to Supabase